Lordsisodia/bdbt-cold-shower-tracker/docs/planning/roadmap.md

 - Email campaign system

 ## Adaptive Tasks
-- AT1: Create tests for Calendar component and shower tracking features
+- AT1: Create tests for SimpleColdShowerApp and SimpleColdShowerTracker components
 - AD1: Document new components and APIs
 - AO1: Bundle size and performance optimization